jdbeckley/cep-ai-sessions/README.md

+# Donations

+I am a freelance developer and your donations help me continue to create free resources.
+You can donate to this project via [my PayPal page](https://paypal.me/iconify/5).

+***

 # About

 Ai-Sessions is an extension for Adobe Illustrator that will save the file paths of all open Illustrator files in {MY_DOCUMENTS}/ai-sessions/ai-YYYY-MM-DD-r[0-9].json so you can easily re-open open documents in your "work session".
 The file paths are saved in a JSON object.